Reference for API Gateway custom policies

-If system policies do not meet your business requirements, you can create custom policies based on the principle of least privilege.
-Custom policies allow you to achieve fine-grained control over permissions and improve resource access security.
-This topic uses examples to describe what a custom policy is and in what scenarios can a custom policy be used.
+If system policies do not meet your requirements, you can create custom policies to implement least-privilege access.
+Custom policies enable fine-grained permission control and improve resource access security.
+This topic describes custom policies and provides policy examples for common API Gateway scenarios.

 What is a custom policy?